MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-provider.md

 - Portals doesn't support Proof Key for Code Exchange (PKCE)&ndash;based techniques to authenticate users.

 > [!NOTE]
 > Changes to authentication settings [might take a few minutes](/power-apps/maker/portals/admin/clear-server-side-cache#caching-changes-for-portals-with-version-926x-or-later) to be reflected on the portal.
-Restart the portal by using [portal actions](../admin/admin-overview.md) if you want the changes to be reflected immediately.
+Restart the portal by using [the admin center](../../admin/admin-overview.md) if you want the changes to be reflected immediately.

 ## Configure the OpenID Connect provider